krishnab0841/AI_Proctor_Extension/README.md

 # AI Interview Proctor

 This is a sophisticated, real-time proctoring tool designed as a browser extension for the **interviewer**.
-It integrates directly into Google Meet to automatically detect and flag potential cheating behaviors from the candidate's video feed.
+It integrates directly into Google Meet and Zoom to automatically detect and flag potential cheating behaviors from the candidate's video feed.

 The system provides live alerts in a discreet, draggable widget on the interviewer's screen, allowing for monitoring without disrupting the interview flow.